-University of Mysore is centre of rich education system of India: PM Modi

-New Delhi, Oct 19: Prime Minister Narendra Modi on Monday addressed the centenary convocation of the University of Mysore via video-conferencing.
+Efforts being made to make India a global hub of higher education: PM Modi

+Expressing sympathy towards those affected by floods in several parts of the state, the Prime Minister said the central and the Karnataka governments together were doing every bit to provide relief to all those affected.

+Speaking on the National Education Policy, he said, skilling, reskilling and upskilling were the need of the day and the policy focuses on it.

-Addressing a select audinece virtually, the prime minister said "The University of Mysore is the center of the rich education system of ancient India and the aspirations and capacities of future India.
-This university has realised the vision and resolutions of "Rajarshi" Nalvadi Krishnaraja Wadeyar and M. Visvesvaraya Ji.
+The prime minister hailed the education institute saying, "The University of Mysore is the center of the rich education system of ancient India and the aspirations and capacities of future India.
+This university has realised the vision and resolutions of "Rajarshi" Nalvadi Krishnaraja Wadeyar and M. Visvesvaraya Ji."

-The prime minister said that education and initiation are considered two important stages of youth life here.
-"This has been a tradition in us for thousands of years.
-When we talk of initiation, it is not just an opportunity to get a degree.
-Today's day inspires us to make new resolutions for the next stage of life," the PM said.

-"Now you are moving from a formal university campus, to the Virat Campus of Real Life University.
-This will be such a campus where, along with the degree, your ability and work will come, the applicability of the knowledge you have acquired will work,"he said.

 The Karnataka governor, along with other dignitaries, would be present on the occasion with members of the syndicate and the academic council, MPs, MLAs, MLCs, statutory officers, district officers and students and parents witnessed the ceremony online.